Skip to Content

 What Should I Do If I Want to Dispute a Paternity Claim?

-If you wish to dispute a paternity claim, it is essential to act quickly and seek legal advice.
-Challenges should be pursued through the court, often necessitating the presentation of evidence such as DNA test results.
-Legal counsel can assist you in compiling and presenting this evidence, ensuring that your rights are defended throughout the process.
+If you want to challenge a paternity claim, act quickly and seek legal advice.
+Most disputes go through the court and require evidence such as DNA test results.
+Legal counsel can help collect and present information to protect your rights during the process.

 Is There a Time Limit for Filing a Paternity Action in Florida?